IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/content/home/experience.md

   location = "Cambridgeshire, UK" date_start = "2014-05-01"
   date_end = "2017-03-01"
-  description = "I Provided statistical expertise for the largest study of doctor burnout yet conducted.
+  description = "I provided statistical expertise for the largest study of doctor burnout yet conducted.
 In particular, I took a very large multi-factorial dataset and identified key factors influencing doctor burnout through the use of a variety of statistical methods, including multivariate mixed-effects regression analysis."

 [[experience]]
   title = "Bioinformatician"